Bible Money Matters

 0 Shares

-I often listen to motivation speeches and read spiritual, uplifting material.
-It’s really positive and always has great life lessons we can learn, regardless of your religious choices.
+I often listen to motivational speeches and read spiritual, uplifting material.
+It’s positive and always has great life lessons we can learn, regardless of our religious choices.

-So he started privately asking people, “Would you give up sinning in order to go to Heaven?”
+So he started privately asking people, “Would you give up sinning to go to Heaven?”

 They of course would exclaim, “Absolutely!”

-and follow it with, “Would you give up your favorite sin, in order to go to Heaven?”
+and follow it with, “Would you give up your favorite sin, to go to Heaven?”

 But what about the small sins, your favorite financial sins?